CYBER NEWS

 A great success for us to have been an exhibiting partner at the InCyber Europe Forum (FIC)

-The quality of the meetings, the extremely positive feedback from end-users who discovered it, the links with our colleagues, the chance to meet future partners, the large audience for our innovation pitch on the advantages of strong partitioning... in short, 3 intense and fascinating days!
+The quality of the meetings, the extremely positive feedback from end-users who discovered it, the links with our colleagues, the chance to meet future partners, the large audience for our innovation pitch on the advantages of strong partitioning... in short, 3 intense and exciting days!

 Thank you all for coming to see us.